aarepuu/ts-api-base/README.md

 ### 2FA Authentication

+> **DISCLAIMER!** Please note the code in the following example is not production ready and not battle tested.

 Template also includes an example of 2FA leveraging [otplib](https://github.com/yeojz/otplib) that can be used with Google Authenticator application on phone or tablet.

 2FA adds additional parameter of `verified` to encoded JWT token which can be set as default authenticator of routes.
 After login and when 2FA is successfully validated using a time limited one time verification code from the Authenticator app, JWT token property is updated to `{verified: true}`.
 The verified parameter is made available in credentials on the `request` as `request.auth.credentials.verified` which can be checked on restricted routes: